18 Years in acem an acem story of Mr. Padam Bhandari

 “I always dreamed to be a ‘thulo manche’ (a successful person).
 I wonder I could be one had I continued the school.
 I ran away from home at the age of 13 in 2036 B.S.; a dazzling thought of Kathmandu lured me.

 A lone teenager was strolling around in the city with a dream of success.
 But I was neither skilled nor had any educational qualification to back up.
 I was in third grade when I left school.’ he heaved a sigh; a long one.
 Perhaps some of the shaded areas under his eyes were layered with such numerous sighs.
+And still, with a small smile, he continued.

 “Like in a regular village; our family also had cows and buffaloes.
 Some of the precious memories of my younger days are connected with them as much as that of my brothers.

+When the fourth brother was born in the house; I don’t actually remember any special celebration.
+Yet the radiant face of my mother is still vivid before my eyes.
+None of my brothers completed school which I quite regret now.
 Knowledge is the source of light you know!
 But one still requires a constant motivator to explain to you why education is important.
 And what’s more, I feel the guilt; vibrating within like scooped emotions, you know because I could not be the motivator I was talking about earlier.”

+“All the same, I am content now.”
+He added later.
+Bhandari has six children and two grandchildren.
+While one of his sons is working in the reputed bank of the country, others are still struggling to leave a mark.
 “A few years later, I learned to drive which helped me get a job in the nearby school.
 It was a year later in 2059 B.S., the year he joined Advance College of Engineering.
 Since then, he is in the acem.
 Today, Mr. Bhandari works as a chauffeur, and he can practically drive any vehicle.

 "Driving was a passion earlier.
 Today, it is more like a perpetual habit you see!

+The longest I have traveled so far is Pashupatinagar, Ilam to Darjeeling, India.
+It is almost like a thrilling life of a traveler; one gets to explore many unfamiliar territories in the course of duty.
 Anyway, I also enjoy driving the kids of college to their surveys, camps.
 Although I seldom sing, it is always a pleasure to listen to the melodies of the youth all the way to the destination.